Keef Cooks logo

 Introduction & method

-Pease pudding used to be a staple dish in England, but is quite rare now - it's only really seen in the North East and Yorkshire.
+Pease pudding used to be a staple dish in England, but is quite rare now - it's only really seen in the North East and parts of Yorkshire.
 Which is strange, because it's delicious, cheap and nutritious.

 Pease Pudding Recipe